dsestero/download_uncompress/README.markdown

 #####`uncompress`
 Specify the type of compression used by the distribution or if no uncompression is needed.
-Possible values are `zip`, `tar.gz`.
+Possible values are `zip`, `tar.gz`, `jar`.
 Any other value is interpreted as no uncompression needed.
 Defaults to `false`.

 #####`user`